Internet Zillionaire

 More to follow…

-One Response to “Wedding Observations…”
+One thought on “Wedding Observations…”

-When are we going to stop with the formalities surrounding weddings?
+1. When are we going to stop with the formalities surrounding weddings?
 As the best man, I was slightly outraged (not an oxymoron, by the way, as there are many varied levels to outrage) that I actually had to go get sized for the clothes that I will wear on the day YOU and JEANNETTE get married.
 My attire is of little concern in the big scheme of things isn’t it?
 I mean, seriously people, Ryan is giving the ceremony!
 It’s not like this is being ordained by some higher power.
 I’ve overheard Ryan giving the wrong home address to a pizza delivery guy (his own home address, mind you)… a mistake I doubt really kept Jesus, Allah, or Buddha up at night.

 So my point is this, send me an evite or an outlook appointment for this wedding, I don’t mind.
 Let me show up in my toga, or my “borrowed” Revenge of the Nerds shirt, and I’ll do my part.